ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/mannwhitneyutest.md

 ``` sql
 mannWhitneyUTest(alternative)(sample_data, sample_index)
 ```
-If values X and Y are randomly selected from two population the null hypothesis is that the probability of X being greater than Y is equal to the probability of Y being greater than X. There are also one-sided hypothesises which may be tested.
+Values X and Y are randomly selected from two populations.
+The null hypothesis is that the probability of X being greater than Y is equal to the probability of Y being greater than X. There are also one-sided hypothesises which may be tested.

 Values of both samples are in the `sample_data` column.
 If `sample_index` equals to 0 then the value in that row belongs to the first sample.
 Otherwise it belongs to the second sample.